bhatasif17/Soding/README.md

 #Delete the student
 #Details
 #List all the students
-#Click on username to chnage the password
+#Click on username to change the password